We encourage appointments. We will see walk-ins as time allows, after scheduled appointments. You can also arrange drop off appointments if necessary.

 The attending veterinarian performs euthanasia at their discretion.
 Our veterinarians will not perform euthanasia on pets that are healthy or with conditions easily treated.
 Our Doctors must perform an exam to determine the appropriateness of euthanasia.

-HRAH requires current vaccines and a fecal exam for boarding.
+HRAH requires dogs to be current on DHPP, Bordetella and Rabies and have current negative fecal test (within the last year).
+Cats must have current FVRCP and Rabies.
 Our Doctors advise to get the vaccines done two weeks or more in advance of your boarding appointment to provide maximum protection for your pet from any contagious diseases.
 If our technicians find fleas during the check in process, they will treat your pet and HRAH will charge your account for the treatment.

 If you drop off your pet at HRAH for medical care or procedures, HRAH will charge for day care or hospitalization fees.
 If our technicians find fleas during the check in process, they will treat your pet and HRAH will charge your account for the treatment.
 If you have any questions regarding these policies, please call us at any time during office hours.